 - It’s tall.
 This isn’t an issue for me, because as I mentioned I have an 8 quart Instant Pot that isn’t exactly small, so I stored the Mockmill in the same cabinet.
 However, it is a couple inches taller than the Wondermill and was too tall to fit in my pantry shelves.

-The short answer is yes, you can.
+The short answer is… you can use a food processor or a blender.
 Would I recommend it?
 No.

 Grinding grains in a food processor or blender will get you a very rough flour.
 So rough, that it wouldn’t fair well in a loaf of bread because it would be too heavy.